quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 document is designed to prevent downgrade attacks.

-Clients MUST ignore any received Version Negotiation packets that contain the original version.
+Clients MUST ignore any received Version Negotiation packets that contain the Original Version.
 A client that makes a connection attempt based on information received from a Version Negotiation packet MUST ignore any Version Negotiation packets it receives in response to that connection attempt.